-The oak-hickory forest type (Braun 1950, Barrett 1994) occurs primarily on average to dry upland sites, but it also can be found on moist upland sites, depending upon past disturbance history.
-The oak-hickory type historically had an understory fire regime (Wade and others 2000, Van Lear and Waldrop 1989), but presettlement fire frequencies are not known.
+Oak-hickory forests-The oakhickory forest type (Barrett 1994, Braun 1950) occurs primarily on average to dry upland sites, but it also can be found on moist upland sites, depending upon past disturbance history.
+The oak-hickory type historically had an understory fire regime (Brose and others 2001, Van Lear and Waldrop 1989, Wade and others 2000), but presettlement fire frequencies are not known.
 Conservative estimates from dendrochronological studies suggest fire return intervals of 2.8 years (Cutter and Guyette 1994) to 14 years (Buell and others 1954, Guyette and Dey 1997).
-The frequency and extent of Indian burning decreased substantially after European contact.
-As a result, forest canopies closed over previously open grasslands, savannas, and woodlands (Buckner 1983, Dobyns 1983, Denevan 1992, MacCleery 1993, 1995, Pyne 1997).
-European settlers of oakhickory forests increased the frequency and extent of burning and shortened fire return intervals to 2 to 10 years; they burned many sites annually (Holmes 1911, Cutter and Guyette 1994, Guyette and Dey 1997, Sutherland and others 1995, Sutherland 1997).
+The frequency and extent of Native American burning decreased substantially after European contact.
+As a result, forest canopies closed over previously open grasslands, savannas, and woodlands (Buckner 1983; Denevan 1992; Dobyns 1983; MacCleery 1993, 1995; Pyne 1997).
+European settlers of oak-hickory forests increased the frequency and extent of burning and shortened fire-return intervals to 2 to 10 years; they burned many sites annually (Cutter and Guyette 1994, Guyette and Dev 1997, Holmes 1911, Sutherland 1997, Sutherland and others 1995).

-Presently, infrequent, low-intensity surface fires during the spring and fall characterize the fire regime of oak-hickory forests.
-These fires are caused almost exclusively by humans and burn small areas (Pyne and others 1996, Barden and Woods 1974, Ruffner and Abrams 1998).
+Presently, infrequent low-intensity surface fires during the spring and fall characterize the fire regime of oakhickory forests.
+These fires are caused almost exclusively by humans and burn small areas (Barden and Woods 1974, Pyne and others 1996, Ruffner and Abrams 1998).
 Fire exclusion created a fuel complex that is probably very difficult to ignite.
 On drier mountainous sites, fire exclusion allows ericaceous shrubs such as mountain laurel and rhododendron to move from riparian areas into upland forests (Elliott and others 1999).
 These shrubs are shade tolerant and evergreen, shading the forest floor throughout the year.
 Although the forest floor rarely dries enough to support surface fire, the ericaceous shrub layer is flammable.
 When it burns, it typically supports intense crown fires.